RamtinS/quiz-app-backend/README.md

-# Quiz-app-Backend
+# Quiz-app-Backend: Hubro
-"Hubro" is the backend of a full-stack application.
-This is apart of a project of IDATT2105 Full-stack application development at NTNU.
+This project serves as the backend for a full-stack application.
+This is a part of a project of IDATT2105 Full-stack application development at NTNU.

 ### Team: Ramtin Forouzandehjoo Samavat, Tobias Skipevåg Oftedal, Jeffrey Yaw Annor Tabiri